aoijs/documentation/functions/usdblacklistserverids.md

----
-description: Blocks the specified server IDs from running the command
----

 # $blackListServerIDs

 This function will allow that the commands cannot be executed in certain servers, you must indicate every server you want in the blacklist with the server ID.